-The Republic of Serbia (The Minister of Construction, Transportation and Infrastructure), (2) Belgrade Waterfront Capital Investment LLC (Mohamed Ali Alabar), and (3) Belgrade Waterfront d.o.o. (acting director) and Al Maabar International Investment LLC (Mohamed Ali Alabar) Serbian national authorities committed to concede several protected buildings in Savamala for investor’s purposes without any financial compensation.
-The agreed non-contributed buildings are: Belgrade Cooperative, Bristol Hotel and ”Simpo” building inside Savamala; and Railway station headquarters, Paper mill, Train Turn Table and Post Office outside Savamala.
-The buildings of Belgrade cooperative, Hotel Bristol, and ”Simpo” are the examples of architectural heritage of national and city importance.
+The Republic of Serbia (The Minister of Construction, Transportation and Infrastructure), (2) Belgrade Waterfront Capital Investment LLC (Mohamed Ali Alabar), and (3) Belgrade Waterfront d.o.o. (acting director) and Al Maabar International Investment LLC (Mohamed Ali Alabar) Serbian national authorities have committed to concede several protected buildings in Savamala for the investor’s purposes without any financial compensation.
+The agreed upon the investor’s right to choose buildings for reconstruction and lease without a fee from the list of non-contributed ones in the area.
+The listed buildings are: the Belgrade Cooperative, Bristol Hotel and the ”Simpo” building inside Savamala and Railway station headquarters, the Paper Mill, Train Turn Table and Post Office outside Savamala.
+The buildings of the Belgrade Cooperative, Hotel Bristol, and ”Simpo” are examples of architectural heritage of national and city importance.

 Bottom-up participatory and urban design activities

-Social aspects: A most important particularity of Savamala is the rise of civil sector and non-formal organizations, rather typical for western European cities than for post-socialist ones.
-Namely, the idea was that, in the lack of efficient institutions and official strategies, the protection of public interest happens through non-institutional, non-governmental organizations (?).
+Social aspects: A most important particularity of Savamala is the rise of the civil sector and non-formal organizations, rather more typical of western European cities than of post-socialist ones.
+Namely, their arrival rests on the idea that, with the lack of efficient institutions and official strategies, the protection of public interest occurs through non-institutional, non-governmental organizations (?).

-In Serbian context at play are cultural and behavioural patterns inherited from the 40 years of socialism: (1) predominantely middle class society, (2) suspicion, lethargy and ignorance toward social participation, (3) top-down approach to spatial and social development and (4) ideologically-framed civil rights (?).
+In play in the Serbian context are the cultural and behavioural patterns inherited from 40 years of socialism: (1) a predominantly middle class society, (2) suspicion, lethargy and ignorance toward social participation, (3) a top-down approach to spatial and social development and (4) ideologically-framed civil rights (?).
 These circumstances entail significant resources (time, knowledge, human capital, networking) which are required for those activities to work (?).
-What is more, it is also essential for the organizers and participants (citizens) to have at least a vague notion with whom they might confront.
+What is more, it is also essential for the organizers and participants (citizens) to have at least a vague notion of whom they might confront.

-Urban actors and stakeholders: Having identified the transitional capital of Savamala in the local context, from 2008 onward a number of small-scale public initiatives and creative services have found their place in Savamala (?).
+Urban actors and stakeholders: Having identified the transitional capital of Savamala in the local context, a number of small-scale public initiatives and creative services have found their place in Savamala from 2008 onward (?).
 In absence of an overall urban development strategy, these independent cultural entrepreneurs, supported by the municipality Savski Venac, have started the transformation of unused warehouses and craft shops into spaces open for public participation and social production.
-These associations and private initiatives have finally introduced the opportunity for an alternative strategic path to influence urban development of the neighbourhood and made it famous on a global scale as one of creative clusters in European metropolises (??).
+These associations and private initiatives have finally introduced an opportunity for an alternative strategic path to influence the urban development of the neighbourhood and have made it well known on a global scale as one of creative clusters in European metropolises (??).

-Bottom-up actors and stakeholders identified to be active in Savamala are confirmed through the questionnaires and interviews in the qualitative data collection process:
+The bottom-up actors and stakeholders identified as active in Savamala are confirmed through the questionnaires and interviews in the qualitative data collection process:

 Citizens;